Tchore85/Inhabitent/README.md

 ### Project Descriptions

-Project is build on based the Word Press custom Underscores Theme.
+The project is built on base the Word Press custom Underscores Theme.
+The project is demonstrating the effective use of combinations of different technologies.
+For more information see section (#Technologies Used)!

 <img src="./themes/inhabitent/images/main-girl-inhabitant.png"  />